zbcli update

 -y Says `yes` to all prompts.
 This includes rebooting your system

--n Do not the reboot the system when `yes` flag is enabled
+--no-reboot Do not the reboot the system when `yes` flag is enabled

 -h, --help Print help